Terms and Conditions of Use

-Exceptionally we might need to share your personal information in order to obtain necessary confidential legal advice or to comply with our insurance, legal or regulatory obligations.
-For example, we may have to provide some public authorities such as HMRC, or to the SRA.
+Exceptionally we might need to share relevant personal information in order to obtain necessary confidential legal advice or to comply with our insurance, legal or regulatory obligations.
+This may for example require us to provide relevant information to our insurers, legal advisors or to a court/tribunal.

 In the course of carrying out the activities referred to above we may transfer your data to other countries, which may not have the same legal protections for your data as the UK.

-Where your personal data relates to your employment, we expect to retain your personal data in accordance with our retention policies for up to seven years after your employment or partnership deed ends.
-This policy is reviewed periodically and the periods for storage specified in it may alter depending on the requirements of law and regulation, best practice and insurance.
+This policy is reviewed periodically and the periods for storage specified in it may alter depending on the requirements of law and regulation and best practice.

-We may be obliged to suspend any planned destruction or deletion under our retention policy where legal or regulatory proceedings require it or where proceedings are underway such as require the data to be retained until those proceedings have finished.
+We may be obliged to suspend any planned destruction or deletion where legal or regulatory proceedings require it or where proceedings are underway such as require the data to be retained until those proceedings have finished.

 Your rights over your data

 You have the right to request copies of the personal data we hold about you.If you wish to obtain a copy of your personal data, you may contact us through the site where you have the option to submit a Subject Access Request: My Account>My Requests>Request Subject Access Right.

 You also have the right to ask for inaccuracies in your data to be corrected, and in certain circumstances for us to stop processing your data or for your data to be erased.
 Some of these rights are not automatic, and we reserve the right to discuss with you why we might not comply with a request from you to exercise them.

-If you have any questions about this privacy statement, the practices of this web site or your dealings with this web site, please use the following contact point: [email protected]
+If you have any questions about this privacy statement, please use the following contact point: [email protected]